|

 and rhiza, "root," meaning "odorous root,"

-in reference to the fragrance of the crushed root (ref. genus Osmorhiza)
+in reference to the fragrance of the crushed root.
+The genus Osmorhiza was published by Constantine Samuel Rafinesque in 1819.

-- osoen'sis: of or from the Los Osos Valley, San Luis Obispo Co. (ref.
+osoen'sis: of or from the Los Osos Valley, San Luis Obispo Co.

 from the Greek osteon, "bone," and sperma,